Software-Architecture-IU/Backend-Assignment9/README.md

 sends several messages to `/message` endpoint.
 During all the process it measures total time required for request processing and prints an average.

+In order to start performance test, needed to provide `.env` file with `PERFORMANCE_TEST=true` variable.
+Both services can be started from the same .sh file